serjilyashenko/HabitIT/README.md

 - Jest
 - Testing Library
 - Babel(only for Jest+React config)
+- LintStaged
+- git-hooks

 **Notes:**

 - LocalStorage persist habits
 - Keeps all history in LS
+- Include Migrations of LS
+- Always in local timezone (without z of isoString)
-- Tests are running on GitHub Actions.
+- Tests are started before build